apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

        +---------+-----------------+
        25 rows selected (0.183 seconds)

-Issue the `DROP TABLE` command against the directory to remove the directory and deletes all files and subdirectories that existed within the directory.
+Issuing the DROP TABLE command against the directory removes the directory and deletes all the files and subdirectories that existed within the directory.

        0: jdbc:drill:zk=local> drop table name_key;
        +-------+---------------------------+